Rock & Roll and Your HQ Strategy

 Option #1: Sell, Lease and Move

 At the pandemic’s outset, it was highly anticipated that the value of office buildings would implode.
 But lo and behold – again, Stop Making Sense – they haven’t.
 However, landlords are under pressure to reduce rates, increase incentives and relax deal terms.
 In other words, COVID-19 has turned a decade-long landlord’s market into a renter’s market.
+For credit unions, this provides the opportunity to sell their HQ’s and turn that on-paper equity into liquidity to lease potentially better space while simultaneously accomplishing the following:- Applying that treasure chest of cash toward expanding their portfolios.

 - Enhancing internal operating systems